allenai/natural-instructions/tasks/README.md

 `task276_enhanced_wsc_classification` | Given a sentence and its paraphrase, decide what is the difference between them. | Classification
-`task312_EuroParl_sv_en_translation` | Given a Swedish sentence, convert it into English. | Translation `task313_EuroParl_en_sv_translation` | Given a Swedish sentence, convert it into English. | Translation `task314_EuroParl_sv-en_classification` | Given a swedish sentence and its corresponding English, classify whether it is correct or not by providing 'Yes' or 'No' | Classification
+`task312_EuroParl_sv_en_translation` | Given a Swedish sentence, convert it into English. | Translation `task313_EuroParl_en_sv_translation` | Given a Swedish sentence, convert it into English. | Translation `task314_EuroParl_sv-en_classification` | Given a Swedish sentence and its corresponding English, classify whether it is correct or not by providing 'Yes' or 'No' | Classification
-`task315_EuroParl_sv-en_language_identificcation` | Given a sentence, identify its language whether it is Swedish or English. | Language Identification (Binary)
+`task315_EuroParl_sv-en_language_identificcation` | Given a sentence, identify its language whether it is in Swedish or English. | Language Identification (Binary)